MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/administration/outlook-does-not-connect-with-modern-authentication.md

 ---
-title: Outlook doesn't connect when using modern authentication
+title: Outlook doesn't connect when using Modern authentication
 description: Resolves an issue in which the Outlook client can't connect to Exchange Online when Autodiscover points to on-premises Exchange Server.
 author: v-trisshores
 ms.author: v-trisshores